George AFB’s Atmospheric Nuclear Weapons Testing Decontamination Centers

 The Air Force lied to the City of Victorville and the Southern California Logistics Airport Authority (SCLA)

-The Air Force lied to the U.S. Senate Committee on Governmental Affairs
+The Air Force lied to the US Senate Committee on Governmental Affairs

 George AFB, CA